Ward-R/Ward-R/README.md

 ###

-<p align="left">My name is Ryan I'm originally from Canada, but now live permanently in Tokyo, Japan.</p>
+<p align="left">My name is Ryan, and I'm originally from Canada, but now live permanently in Tokyo, Japan.</p>

 ###